Who pays interest taxes on joint bank accounts?

 If you're not married

-Just pay taxes on the interest based on your portion of ownership of the account.
+Instead, just pay taxes on the interest based on your portion of ownership of the account.
+Each account owner must report their share of the interest income on their own tax return.

 When one person receives interest on behalf of someone else, it’s called nominee interest.